ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

+## 2021-12-11
+### The Good Thing
+Brunch with Eric and Rachael Daniels
+### What It Means to Me

+### What It Says about Me

 ## 2021-12-10
 ### The Good Thing
+I pan-fried a bunch of lambchops for me and Melissa, and I ate 15 of them.
 ### What It Means to Me

 ### What It Says about Me